thenativeweb/eventsourcingdb-client-dotnet/README.md

 ## Serializing and Deserializing

-System.Text.Json is used for JSON serialization and deserialization.
+Basically, `System.Text.Json` is used for JSON serialization and deserialization.

 You can override the default settings by either using JSON attributes on your types and properties or by providing your own `JsonSerializerOptions` when creating the `Client`.